kurtern84/met_alerts/README.md

-# Met_Alerts
+# MET Alerts Integration for Home Assistant
-A plugin for Home Assistant that displays extreme weather warning from MetAlert's API  (Yr.no)
+Welcome to the MET Alerts integration for Home Assistant!
+This custom component provides real-time weather alerts from MET Norway directly into your Home Assistant setup.
+Follow the instructions below to install and configure this integration..

 ### Screenshot